 Updated information about drugs with emerging safety concerns is available 24 hours a day at our Web site W-W-W dot F-D-A dot GOV slash D-R-U-G-S.

-FDA Drug Safety Podcast: Risk of Low Magnesium Levels Associated with Long-Term Use of Proton Pump Inhibitors - mp3(MP3 - 3.3MB) FDA Drug Safety Communication: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs)
+FDA Drug Safety Podcast: Risk of Low Magnesium Levels Associated with Long-Term Use of Proton Pump Inhibitors - mp3(MP3 - 3.3MB) [ARCHIVED] FDA Drug Safety Communication: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs)

 Proton Pump Inhibitors Information